MundaneMann1776/YouTube-PDF-Summary-Tool/README.md

 # **Video**_**to_PDF**

-Video to PDF summarizer project
+Video to PDF summarizer project, literally the first project I've done.
+Used AI a lot though.

-Transform YouTube videos into detailed, professional PDF summaries using the power of Google Gemini 2.5 Flash Lite.
+Transform YouTube videos into detailed, professional PDF summaries using the power of Google Gemini.

 Here is what this tool does: